Aneityum language: Orthography

 A new orthography more accepted by Anejom̃ speakers now is shown below.

 Allophones

-Glottal Stop
+Glottal stop

 The moderately phonemic glottal stop is an allophone of /h/ when it occurs before a consonant.
 It also occurs as an allophone before vowels that occur in the word initial position.

 Nasals

 The phoneme /ɲ/ becomes [j̃] after a high vowel.

 Voicing

-Stops and affricates in Anejom̃ change in voicing depending where they occur between segments as described and illustrated below.
+Stops and affricates in Anejom̃ change in voicing depending on where they occur between segments as described and illustrated below.